-There’s No Such Thing as Vampires: Stylistically rich but lacking bite
+There’s No Such Thing as Vampires – stylistically rich but lacking bite

 CINERAMA FILM ONLINE

-Our story opens with Josh (Josh Plasse) running shirtless through the night, a streak of blood running down his shoulder.
-Fear is written in his eyes as he seeks to escape a mysterious entity hunting him down; his sanctuary is a small cinema where the classic Nosferatu is showing.
-But even here, his escape is hampered by rows of popcorn-munching punters who don’t seem to realise his plight.
+Vampires have had a torrid time in movies over the past few years, with few films managing to emulate the creativity of classics ranging from Near Dark to Only Lovers Left Alive.
+Over the years, the vampire has been relegated to the sidelines of horror in favour of zombies, demons and serial killers; but can Logan Thomas’ new feature, There’s No Such Thing as Vampires, offer a glimmer of hope?
+Unfortunately, the answer is no. Our story opens with Josh (Josh Plasse) running shirtless through the night, a streak of blood running down his shoulder.
+Fear is written in his eyes as he seeks to escape from a mysterious entity hell-bent on hunting him down.
+His sanctuary is a small cinema where the classic Nosferatu is showing, but even here, his safety is hampered by rows of popcorn-munching punters who don’t seem to realise his plight.

 Director: Logan Thomas